30 de Febrero (song): Background and composition

 The track was released digitally on November 24, 2017, by Sony Music Entertainment México as a promotional tool for the album, which was released on seven days.
-The song is a break up song and has a colorful vibe with having Abraham Mateo their ex lover who is wanting another chance.
+The song is a break up song and has a colorful vibe with Abraham Mateo as their ex lover who is wanting another chance.
 The song is a classy and upbeat.

 The band started working on the song during the 1F Hecho Realidad Tour.
-"30 de Febrero" it was written by Ashley Grace, Hanna Nicole, Abraham Mateo, Santiago Hernández and Rafael Vergara, while the song was produced by Hanna and George Noriega.
+"30 de Febrero" was written by Ashley Grace, Hanna Nicole, Abraham Mateo, Santiago Hernández and Rafael Vergara, while the song was produced by Hanna and George Noriega.
 The song was recorded at Miami, United States in 2017.
-The music official video for the song hasn't been released.
+The official music video for the song hasn't been released.